wallytutor/finite-element-method/README.md

 - [Intro to the Finite Element Method | Lectures](https://www.youtube.com/playlist?list=PLLSzlda_AXa3yQEJAb5JcmsVDy9i9K_fi)

 The book series by O.C.
 Zienkiewicz and collaborators will be included later since its in depth and general approach trespasses my current capacity on how to organize their study.
 After learning the basics over the next months I hope to be able to skecth a learning strategy to go over those books and feed this time-line.

+Complementary studies to take at any time during the series:

+- The first 4 videos of [this](https://www.youtube.com/playlist?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z) playlist.
+- The first 5 videos of [this](https://www.youtube.com/playlist?list=PLjEaoINr3zgHJVJF3T3CFUAZ6z11jKg6a) playlist.
+- This [video](https://www.youtube.com/watch?v=LKERWfQYa-8) and the sequence (no playlist created).

 <details>
 <summary>Week 1</summary><br>